LHAGELS/LHAGELS.github.io/_posts/2020-06-03-PART-I-Getting-familiar-with-the-Topic---Development-Opportunities-of-Micro-Entrepreneurs-Evidence-from-Kenya.md

 ---
-title: "PART I Getting familiar with the Topic - Development Opportunities of Micro-Entrepreneurs: Evidence from Kenya""
+title: "PART I Getting familiar with the Topic - Development Opportunities of Micro-Entrepreneurs: Evidence from Kenya"
 tags:
   - Policy development
   - BS Economics